 The hot water from all the taps in the house should be delivered at a consistent temperature and thus, if it runs warm, hot, cold, then hot again and so on, this is clear sign that there is something amiss.

 But again, dealing with the issue sooner rather than later can mean that the item is repaired or replaced quickly, and you are not left with no hot water.
 Not a fun experience when we rely on it so much.

 #5 The lights are out and nobody’s home…

 Every gas boiler has a pilot light and although they are far less likely to go out accidentally as in the very early models, they do and can go out every now and then.
 When the light goes out, there will be no heat and no hot water.

-Essentially, this means that there is no fuel getting to the boiler and thus, nothing can happen leaving you with a chilly home.
-Again, a pilot light being extinguished is not necessarily sometimes that spells disaster or an expensive repair.
+Essentially, this means that there is no fuel getting to the boiler, and thus, nothing can happen to leave you with a chilly home.
+Again, a pilot light being extinguished does not necessarily spells disaster or an expensive repair.

-If it keeps happening, then this is not normal and may mean there is a draught interfering with the boiler, or that there is a build-up of deposits that is causing the pilot light to go out.
+However, if the problem persists then this is not normal and may mean there is a draught interfering with the boiler or that there is a build-up of deposits that is causing the pilot light to go out.